MicrosoftDocs/data-api-builder-docs/data-api-builder/configuration-file-entity-source.md

 Also in this example, the (optional) `mapping` property is added to the configuration for the "Todo" entity.
 It specifies how the fields in the entity (`Id`, `Title`, `Description`, and `Completed`) map to the corresponding fields in the underlying data source or stored procedure parameters (`todo_id`, `todo_title`, `todo_description`, and `todo_completed`, respectively).
 This mapping ensures that the correct data is passed between the entity and the stored procedure during create/update operations.

-The above example would leverage the following SQL procedure.
+The above example would use the following SQL procedure.

 ```sql
 CREATE PROCEDURE GetUserTodos